LinkedInLearning/introduction-to-azure-bicep-creating-and-deploying-resources-2027171/README.md

 ![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+_See the readme file in the main branch for updated instructions and information.
+Updated!_
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.